 Can I get help paying my water bills?

-When it comes to paying your bill, water companies must offer consumers a wide range of payment methods.
-‘They also have schemes to help customers who find themselves struggling to afford their bills,’ continues Andrew.
-‘This includes social tariff schemes which provide reduced bills to some households with low incomes.’
+Water companies have several schemes to help customers who find themselves struggling to afford their bills.
+These include social tariffs which provide reduced bills to certain households on low incomes.

 What is the WaterSure Scheme?

-WaterSure is a scheme which helps people with their water bills, but there are a number of qualifying criteria.
+WaterSure (opens in new tab) is offered by all water companies.
+It’s a scheme which helps people with their water bills, but there are a number of qualifying criteria.
 Top of the list is that you need to have a water meter fitted.
 You must also be on benefits and need to use a lot of water either for medical reasons or because your household has a certain number of school-age children.

 How do I apply for the WaterSure scheme online?

-Application for the WaterSure is done through your water supplier.
+Applications for the WaterSure are done through your water supplier.
 Head to your supplier’s website and look for the section that deals with getting help paying your bills.
 There, you should be guided through the steps and told which various pieces of documentation you’ll need to support your claim for assistance.